SpanglerJM/SpanglerJM/README.md

 - 🌱 I’m currently learning ** CompTIA A+ Certification **

-- 🪻 Short term goals ** Get a few CyberSecurity certifications and see if it is something I want to persue further. **
+- 🪻 Short term goals ** Get a few CyberSecurity certifications and become an ultimate computer programmer knowing the insides and out of every machine I work on. **

 - 📫 How to reach me **Send a message on LinkedIn!**